RedisGears/RedisGears/docs/intro.md

 ## Async Await Support

 RedisGears v1.2 added support for Python async-await.
-Instead of giving a Python function as a gears operation, it is also possible to give a Python coroutine.
-When given a coroutine, the execution runs in a dedicated thread that runs an event loop and schedules all the coroutines.
+This allows you to use Python coroutines within RedisGears operations.
+When using coroutines, the execution runs in a dedicated thread that runs an event loop and schedules all the coroutines.

 Example:
 ```python